Sweet And Sour Pork Balls

 Whole30 Sweet Sour Asian Pork Ball.

-I love the flavor of the wonton filling, but wanted something that would not only be gluten free and low-carb, but Whole30 compliant as well.
-Once I discovered coconut aminos which is a gluten free and Whole30 compliant substitute for soy sauce, I’ve never looked back.
-(Even low-sodium soy sauce is still very high in sodium) (affiliate link).
-The only other ingredient to consider was the brown sugar, but at just 1 teaspoon, I felt that I could omit it, especially since it would be served with a sweet and sour sauce.
+Coconut aminos are a gluten free and Whole30 compliant substitute for soy sauce.
+The only other ingredient to consider was the brown sugar.
+The recipe calls for just 1 teaspoon, I felt that I could omit it, especially since it would be served with a sweet and sour sauce.

 Whole30 Sweet Sour Asian Pork Balls

-These Asian Pork Sweet and Sour Pork Balls make a great Whole30 compliant appetizer, especially if you’re trying to stay on target over the holidays.
+These Asian sweet and sour pork balls make a great Whole30 compliant appetizer.
+Especially if you’re trying to stay on target over the holidays.

 • 1 1/2 pounds ground pork, (24 ounces)